 1. Understand What People Do

-I would like to take it further to argue that the jobs to be done also change with the level of affinity consumers have for a company.
-When looking at products such as milkshakes and fast food, the affinity that consumers have for a brand may be low and thus jobs to be done is a highly relevant way to look at solutions.
-Stephen P. Anderson ‘s UX Hierarchy of Needs (below) shows the progression where at the bottom of the pyramid the jobs to be done are a useful way to understand the purpose for which products are enlisted, and the emphasis is on objective and quantifiable outcomes.
-Moving up the pyramid, the objective, quantifiable outcomes do not disappear, but are further supplemented by increasingly subjective and qualitative requirements.
-Moving higher in this pyramid, affinity for the brand also grows, and users higher in the pyramid are more likely to contribute value to the community and ecosystem beyond simply consuming, additionally are more likely to engage in positive word of mouth, buy more, more frequently and help innovate around the product or brand.
+I want to take it further to argue that the jobs to be done also change with the level of affinity consumers have for a company.
+When looking at products such as milkshakes and fast food, consumers’ affinity for a brand may be low, and thus jobs to be done is a highly appropriate way to look at solutions.
+Stephen P. Anderson ‘s UX Hierarchy of Needs (below) shows the progression where at the bottom of the pyramid, the jobs to be done are a helpful way to understand the purpose for which products are enlisted, and the emphasis is on objective, quantifiable outcomes.
+Moving up the pyramid, the objective, quantifiable outcomes do not disappear but are further supplemented by increasingly subjective and qualitative requirements.
+Moving higher in this pyramid, an affinity for the brand also grows, and users higher in the pyramid are more likely to contribute value to the community and ecosystem beyond simply consuming, additionally are more likely to engage in positive word of mouth, buy more, more frequently and help innovate around the product or brand.

 2. Reinforce Integrators

 Find those in the community who are connectors, forming user groups and referenced by other users.
-They are at the higher levels of consumer affinity, and are actively contributing value to the community and by association, the company.
-They are connecting empowered consumers to each other and to the company.
-Inside companies, find those who are going across departments, connecting the dots with the consumer in mind, rather than the internal company mindset.
-Lead user innovation is highly dependent on the integrators in being able to reach the innovators to involve in projects (sometimes they are one and the same) and also securing communication and exchange of value reaches
+They are at higher levels of consumer affinity and actively contribute value to the community and, by association, the company.
+They are connecting empowered consumers to the company.
+Inside companies, find those going across departments, connecting the dots with the consumer in mind rather than the internal company mindset.
+Lead user innovation is highly dependent on the integrators in being able to reach the innovators to involve in projects (sometimes they are the same) and also securing communication and exchange of value reaches

 3. Increase the Total Quantity of Power

-Recognise and appreciate the community – give them a platform, celebrate their work, empower them to use their judgement and contribute to the community as a whole.
-In the company connect parts of the company to the community, create win-win situations where the company can find ways of meetings its goal through a strong collaboration with the community.
-As Yves Morieux says – you must give more cards to people so that they have the critical mass of cards to take the risk to cooperate, to move out of insulation.
-Otherwise they will withdraw.
+Recognise and appreciate the community – give them a platform, celebrate their work, empower them to use their judgement and contribute to the community.
+In the company, connect parts of the company to the community, and create win-win situations where the company can meet its goal through a strong collaboration with the community.
+As Yves Morieux says – you must give people more cards so they have the critical mass of cards to take the risk to cooperate to move out of the insulation.
+Otherwise, they will withdraw.
 In both cases, think about what you can do to give people the power and interest to make others cooperate.
-For our LEGO fans we have Certified professionals, a program for those who have made LEGO creations their professional career, and an Ambassador program where annually the community vote for their representatives, who help bring the voice of the community to us, as well as connect users in the community to user groups.
-The LEGO Community team are integrators in turn between the fans and the company.
+For our LEGO fans, we have Certified professionals, a program for those who have made LEGO creations their professional career, and an Ambassador program where annually the community vote for their representatives, who help bring the voice of the community to us, as well as connect users in the community to user groups.
+The LEGO Community team are the integrator between the fans and the company.

 4. Increase Reciprocity

 Remove the buffers that make us self-sufficient.
-As Morieux puts it ‘When you remove these buffers, you hold me by the nose I hold you by the ears.
+Morieux says, ‘When you remove these buffers, you hold me by the nose, I hold you by the ears.
 We will cooperate.’
-The example he gives is families arguing what TV program to watch.
+The example he gives is families arguing about what TV program to watch.
 Instead of agreeing, the family buys another TV.
 This ‘self-suffiency’ removes reasons to co-operate.
-Remove the second TV says Morieux.
-Identify the barriers that prevent reciprocity, often it is easier to do things yourself than collaborate with others to make it happen, yet often greater value can be created, on a larger scale, through collaboration.
+Remove the second TV, says Morieux.
+Identify the barriers that prevent reciprocity; often, it is easier to do things yourself than collaborate with others to make it happen, yet usually, greater value can be created, on a larger scale, through collaboration.
 Therefore, proactively engineer reasons for reciprocity.

 5. Extend the Shadow of the Future

 Create feedback loops that expose people to the consequences of their actions.
-Air BnB have used this to help us get around the biggest issue of all, welcoming strangers into your own home, typically when you are not even there.
-This idea is entirely counter intuitive to everything we have grown up to believe about our most intimate space, our home, and strangers.
-Yet, by extending the shadow of the future: Air BnB hosts rate their guests and vice versa, positive behaviour dominates and new value can be created for hosts in realising value of their unused space, for guests in finding welcoming spaces to stay and Air BnB for matchmaking between the two.
-In earnest, Air BnB of course didn’t pioneer the power of ratings, but has surely proven that applying the power of the shadow of the future can be powerful enough to encourage positive behaviour even in circumstances most deserving of our mistrust and doubt, thereby opening up the opportunity of value creation for all.
+Air BnB have used this to help us get around the most significant issue, welcoming strangers into your home, typically when you are not even there.
+This idea is entirely counterintuitive to everything we have grown up believing about our most intimate space, home, and strangers.
+Yet, by extending the shadow of the future: Air BnB hosts rate their guests and vice versa, positive behaviour dominates, and a new value can be created for hosts to realise the value of their unused space, for guests to find welcoming spaces to stay and Air BnB for matchmaking between the two.
+In earnest, Air BnB, of course, didn’t pioneer the power of ratings but has undoubtedly proven that applying the power of the shadow of the future can be powerful enough to encourage positive behaviour even in the circumstances most deserving of our mistrust and doubt, thereby opening up the opportunity of value creation for all.

 6. Reward Those Who Cooperate

 You need to reward those who cooperate and blame those who don’t cooperate.
-Jørgen Vig Knudstorp, our CEO at the LEGO Group, says that blame is not for failure, it is for failing to help or ask for help.
+Jørgen Vig Knudstorp, our past CEO at the LEGO Group, says that blame is not for failure but for failing to help or ask for help.
 And as Morieux puts it, It changes everything.
-Suddenly it becomes my interest to be transparent on my real weaknesses, because I know I will not be blamed if I fail, but if I fail to help or ask for help.
+Suddenly it became my interest to be transparent about my real weaknesses because I know I will not be blamed if I fail, but if I fail to help or ask for help.

 There are great examples of the above, not just by the LEGO Group but also by many others.
-We have had some great experiences working with the LEGO community on LEGO Mindstorms, the countless fantastic ideas contributed on the LEGO Ideas platform are another example, LEGO Architecture is yet another example of fan innovation.
-I would argue that any company, like Air BnB, who leverages their community as part of value creation is already using the above rules to create growth.
-The above though, makes it possible to do so proactively and design shared value creation in from the beginning, rather than let it become the disruptive force and death knell in the future.
+We have had some great experiences working with the LEGO community on LEGO Mindstorms; the countless fantastic ideas contributed on the LEGO Ideas platform are another example, LEGO Architecture is yet another example of fan innovation.
+I would argue that any company, like Air BnB, that leverages its community as part of value creation already uses the above rules to create growth.
+The above makes it possible to do so proactively and design shared value creation from the beginning rather than let it become a disruptive force in the future.